Tsavo red, Etosha white, Mara grey: Africa’s every colour of elephant

-The white elephant of Etosha National Park, Namibia
+Africa’s different coloured elephant: the white elephant of Etosha National Park, Namibia

 All of you that are aware of the wonders and ways of Tsavo’s elephant know that the reason our elephant here are red is because of the iconic red soil that makes this place such a wonder to behold, a pain to cultivate and a messy experience to drive through.

 The large amounts of iron oxide in the soil here in Tsavo gives it, and the elephant, their distinctive colour.
 Despite the thickness of an elephant’s hide, it is quite sensitive to the sun as well as to the bites of insects.
 They, in combat with these effects, take regular mud baths.

 The mud has the capacity to cool them in the heat, to protect them from the sun, and to repel insects.
 The colour of the mud, and the soil that thereafter sticks to it, is, of course, the reason for the different coloured elephant of Africa.

 In the Maasai Mara, the earth, as any who have driven through it in the wet will attest, is intermittently comprised of black cotton soil.
 Black cotton soil is comprised of a variety of minerals that, in the wet, give it its distinctive colour (and it’s immense difficulty to drive through).